awsdocs/aws-cdk-guide/v2/work-with.md

 ## Importing the AWS Construct Library<a name="work-with-library"></a>

 The AWS CDK includes the AWS Construct Library, a collection of constructs organized by AWS service\.
-The library's constructs are mainly in a single module, colloquially called `aws-cdk-lib` because that's its name in TypeScript\.
-The actual package name of the main CDK package varies by language\.
+The library's stable constructs are offered in a single module, called by its TypeScript package name: `aws-cdk-lib`\.
+The actual package name varies by language\.

 ------
 #### [ TypeScript ]